Bett-A-Fish/ef-json-query-testing/README.md

 #### Short String & Long String

 These two benchmarks turned out very similar in speeds.
-With any difference being quite negligable.
+With any difference being quite negligible.
 The most interesting part of this benchmark is that the `both` tests for the json search pattern actually run faster than the dynamic search patterns.
 As with previous tests json usually takes longer than the dynamic search.
 However, I'm unable to explain why this test ended up so different compared to previous runs.

 <details>
   <summary>Fig 13: String Benchmarks - Short String - Line Plot - Both</summary>